 Top Chinese general attends joint forum with US military, despite tensions

-XIAN, China: A top Chinese general attended the opening on Monday of a regional armed forces health forum organised by the Chinese and U.S. militaries, as the two sides set aside friction over trade and territorial issues such as the South China Sea.
+XIAN, China: A top Chinese general attended the opening on Monday (Sep 17) of a regional armed forces health forum organised by the Chinese and US militaries, as the two sides set aside friction over trade and territorial issues such as the South China Sea.

 Song, whose attendance was not previously publicly announced, did not address the conference.
 Military sources say he is close to President Xi Jinping and was previously head of the military's northern command, having risen rapidly up the ranks since Xi took office six years ago.